Executive Vice President Technology and Chief Technology Officer

 Chief Scientist Chemistry

-Alexander is Shell’s chief scientist for Chemistry.
-From 2009 to 2020, he acted as a senior principal scientist “future energy systems / chemistry & catalysis” in departments in Amsterdam and in Beijing (2012 – 17).
+From 2009 to 2020, he acted as a senior principal scientist “future energy systems / chemistry & catalysis” at the Shell Technology Centre Amsterdam and in Shell China (Beijing).

-He joined Shell in 1989.
-He did research in research centers in Europe and the USE for Shell Chemicals on new polymers (dendrimers), coatings, molecular modeling, statistics, oxidation reactions, catalysts for CO conversions such as carbonylation and polyketone polymers, and scale-up and implementation of novel catalysts.
+Joining Shell in 1989, Alexander conducted research in research centers in Europe and the USA for Shell Chemicals on new polymers (dendrimers), coatings, molecular modeling, statistics, oxidation reactions, catalysts for CO conversions such as carbonylation and polyketone polymers, and scale-up and implementation of novel catalysts.

-In 1999 he was appointed program manager in Shell’s GameChanger team for both Shell Chemicals and Shell Group.
+In 1999, he was appointed as programme manager in Shell’s GameChanger team.
 In 2003 he worked on valuation and monetisation of Shell technologies and started setting up R&D collaborations with Chinese universities.
-Between 2004 – 2006 he hold a commercial and strategy role in Shell Chemicals Europe (HODer) in Rotterdam.
-From 2006 to 2009 he worked for Shell’s first Chief Technology Officer and was in charge of expanding research co-operations in China, setting up a precursor corporate long range research program for emerging technologies.
+Between 2004 – 2006 he held a commercial and strategy role in Shell Chemicals Europe (HODer) in Rotterdam.
+From 2006 to 2009 he worked for Shell’s first Chief Technology Officer and was in charge of setting up research co-operations in China and a corporate long range research programme for emerging technologies.